lwmqn/smartobject-watchify/README.md

 ## 1. Overview

-This module is used make the SmartObject class able to listen to its resource changes, which could be helpful for creating a machine node responsive to any reosurce change.
+This module is used make a smartobject instance able to listen to its resource changes, which could be helpful for creating a machine node responsive to any reosurce change within it.

 <br />